exp-technology/LawRAG/README.md

 # Dataset
+- Law chunking data
 Our chunking method dataset consisted 6,674 chunks can be check by this link:
 <br>
 https://drive.google.com/file/d/1YWNvMiZCQTPKvO02vzsi0QRnPhoBwmyI/view?usp=sharing
 <br>
-you can ask me for the permission to show the file by clicking the url.
+you can ask me for the permission to show the file by clicking the url.<br>
+- Sequential data<br>
+We provide the chroma_db version for the sequential data.
+You dont need to embed all datas anymore.

 # Experiment data
 Experiment show in experiment folder<br>